Delete

 - If the delete succeeds, all matching nodes and their cascaded edges are removed atomically.

-- If any part of the delete fails -- for example, an internal error during cascade -- the entire operation is rolled back and no data is changed.
+- If any part of the delete fails, the entire operation is rolled back and no data is changed.

 - Deletes on a branch do not affect other branches until the branch is merged.